mkheck13/HeckermanMTaskTracker/README.md

 # Day 4: Task Tracker

-**Description:**  Build out a table that is able to sort in ascending and descending order in each field with the data provided.
+**Description:**  Build out a Task Tracking app that allows you to enter tasks and track the progress.

 ![Design preview for Task Tracker Project](./assets/taskshot.png)